akshaychavan23031998/ReactJS/README.md

             soo to resolve this issue we use Hooks for this problem we will use useState, which utility function, which is simple Normal JS Function.
 */

+we used useState function to sort out and diplay the Highrated reasorents. we used useEffect function to fetch my API data from the backend.